 “We had not decided what role that person would necessarily take,” Grissom said.
 “We left that open-ended and tried to center on who was the best person for the job.”

-Quiñones will work with counseling, handle facilities, oversee the master schedule and run assessments such as Advanced Placement testing and the California Assessment of Student Performance and Progress testing.
+Quiñones will handle facilities rentals and operations, oversee disaster planning, and run assessments such as Advanced Placement testing and the California Assessment of Student Performance and Progress testing.

 At Capuchino High School she held several leadership positions such as the Instructional Technology Leader, Data Assessment Coordinator, World Language Department Co-chair, a Western Association of Schools and Colleges Coordinator and an Instructional Teaching Coach.